tk0987/tensorflow_neuronLIKE_layer/README.md

 One neuron from this project CAN be XOR gate.

-Inputs and outputs are 'colored' here, depending on 'receptor'.
+Inputs and outputs are 'colored' here, depending on 'receptor' assignment.
 And these colors can mix differently.
 Those numbers are no longer 'just floats'.
 More tommorow